benediktseitzer/windtunnel/README.md

 # Windtunnel
-The windtunnel python module is a processing library developed by the EWTL Laboratory at the University of Hamburg.
+The windtunnel python module is a processing library developed by the EWTL Group at the University of Hamburg.

 ## Installation
 #### Requirements